SilkRose/Pony/archive/blogs/census-consensus.md

 ## Live Event Development

 After the event went live and seemed to be working, I breathed a sigh of relief.
 It didn't last long, though.
-After 2 surveys had completed, we noticed, and some did a reader in the comments, that the numbers weren't adding up.
+After 2 surveys had completed, we noticed, and so did a reader in the comments, that the numbers weren't adding up.

 In my code for calculating the votes, I was putting them into buckets based off option IDs, but I thought this function also sorted them votes beforehand.
 I was wrong and this caused the results to be inconsistent.
 I added a sort into the database SQL statement and deployed the fix.